sanand0/prompts/afterslides.md

   - Preserve transcript order.
 Write slides in the same order as in the transcript.
 - In each slide, add ≤5 bullet points, each ≤25 words, that support the H2 heading with content from the transcript.
   - Write bullets as complete sentences.
-  - Mimic the transcript style in the bullets, e.g. conversational tone.
+  - Use simple, conversational language.
   - Highlight in **bold** the top 1-3 phrases that address the slide heading directly, if applicable.
 - Write as if the slides were written BEFORE the talk.
 Don't refer to participants.